Testing definition files

 We can then apply a custom assertion logic based on these two input parameters, in this case we apply the following logic:

-• Compare and check if the actual list is equals to the expected
+- Compare and check if the

-• The dwhCreationDate field is ignored because we simulated this field is calculated at runtime
+dwhCreationDatefield is ignored because we simulated this field is calculated at runtime - We check separately if each